TomOerlemans/FeedbackFruits-Chatbot/README.md

 # FeedbackFruits-Chatbot

-FeedbackFruits-Chatbot is a chatbot build using the ChatterBot Python library.
+FeedbackFruits-Chatbot is a chatbot which can give you the current time for a wide range of locations.
+This chatbot is build using the ChatterBot Python library.

 ## How it works